County: Quebec

+Quebec has a two-tier system of local government in which counties are upper-tier municipalities.
+Quebec's counties are more properly called "regional county municipalities" (municipalités régionales de comté).
+The province's former counties proper were supplanted in the early 1980s.

+Saskatchewan

+Saskatchewan is divided into rural and urban municipalities, which do not overlap.
+Saskatchewan does not have any second-level administrative subdivision between the provincial government and the municipalities.

+Yukon

+Yukon does not have any second-level administrative subdivision between the territorial government and its municipalities.

 Jamaica

-Jamaica is divided into 14 parishes which are grouped together into 3 historic counties: Cornwall, Middlesex, and Surrey.
+Jamaica is divided into 14 parishes which are grouped together into three historic counties: Cornwall, Middlesex, and Surrey.

 United States

-Counties in U.S. states are administrative or political subdivision of the state in which their boundaries are drawn.
+Counties in U.S. states are administrative or political subdivisions of the state in which their boundaries are drawn.
 In addition, the United States Census Bureau uses the term "county equivalent" to describe places that are comparable to counties, but called by different names.
-Today, 3,142 counties and county equivalents carve up the United States, ranging in number from 3 for Delaware to 254 for Texas.

-Forty-eight of the 50 U.S. states use the term "county", while Alaska and Louisiana use the terms "borough" and "parish", respectively, for analogous jurisdictions.
-A consolidated city-county such as Philadelphia and San Francisco is formed when a city and county merge into one unified jurisdiction.
-Conversely, an independent city like Baltimore, St. Louis, and all cities in Virginia legally belongs to no county, i.e. no county even nominally exists in those places compared to a consolidated city-county where a county does legally exist in some form.
-The District of Columbia, outside the jurisdiction of any state, is viewed by the U.S. Census Bureau as a single county equivalent.
+Forty-seven of the 50 U.S. states use the term "county", while Alaska, Connecticut, and Louisiana use the terms "borough", "planning region", and "parish", respectively, for analogous jurisdictions.
+A consolidated city-county, such as the City and County of San Francisco, is formed when a city and county merge into one unified jurisdiction.
+Conversely, independent cities, including Baltimore, St. Louis, Carson City, and all cities in Virginia, legally belong to no county, i.e. no county even nominally exists in those places compared to a consolidated city-county where a county does legally exist in some form.
+Washington, D.C., is known as a federal city because it is outside the jurisdiction of any state; the U.S. Census Bureau treats it as a single county equivalent.

 The specific governmental powers of counties vary widely between the states.
-They are generally the intermediate tier of state government, between the statewide tier and the immediately local government tier (typically a city, town/borough or village/township).
+They are generally the intermediate tier of state government, between the statewide tier and the immediately local government tier (typically a city, town/borough, or village/township).
 Some of the governmental functions that a county may offer include judiciary, county prisons, land registration, enforcement of building codes, and federally mandated services programs.
-Depending on the individual state, counties or their equivalents may be administratively subdivided into townships, boroughs or boros, or towns (in the New England states, New York and Wisconsin).
-For independent cities and consolidated city-counties, those places report directly to the state.
+Depending on the individual state, counties or their equivalents may be administratively subdivided into townships, boroughs or boros, or towns (in the New England states, New York, and Wisconsin).